DenebLee/DenebLee/README.md

 - 🌍 Bloger [Deneb](https://velog.io/@lgsgst5613/)
 - ⚙️ I love to create Web
 - 💬 I love to talking about solution business.
 Don't hesitate to contact me.
-- 🌱 Learning developing hardwares and serial communication using Python
+- 🌱 Learning developing hardwares and serial communication using Python.
-- 🎄 Woodworking beginner
+- 🚗 I like to drive without a specific destination.
 - 💻 Too much interest in electronics like Keyboard, Monitor and Apple product!